vpereira/ruby-bugzilla/README.md

 ## bzconsole usage ##

-as example, in the bin directory, we have a tool named bzconsole. with that, you can login, search and get a bug. some examples:
+as example, in the bin directory, we have a tool named bzconsole. with that, you can login, search and get a bug.

+### Some examples:

 list all new bugs, from Novell, created after 2014-09-25, with product Security (SUSE Security Incidents):